Croatian art: The 19th century

 At the same time, the cities of Croatia got an important urban makeover.
 For size and importance, the urban redesign of Zagreb's centre (largely the work of Milan Lenuzzio, 1860–1880) was revolutionary.
-Between the longest street, Ilica, and the new railway, streets were laid out in a grid pattern with large public and social buildings, such as the neo-Renaissance Croatian Academy of Sciences and Arts (F. Scmidt, 1884), the neo-baroque Croatian National Theatre (H. Helmer and F. Fellner, 1895), and the very modern Art Pavilion (1898) with montage construction of steel and glass – Croatian "Crystal Palace", and finally the masterpiece of Art Nouveau – The National Library (Lubinski, finished in 1912).
+Between the longest street, Ilica, and the new railway, streets were laid out in a grid pattern with large public and social buildings, such as the neo-Renaissance Croatian Academy of Sciences and Arts (F. Scmidt, 1884), the neo-baroque Croatian National Theatre (H. Helmer and F. Fellner, 1895), and the very modern Art Pavilion (1898) with montage construction of steel and glass – Croatian "Crystal Palace", and finally the masterpiece of Art Nouveau – The National Library by Croatian architect Rudolf Lubinski, finished in 1912.
 This urban plan is bounded by series of parks and parkways decorated with numerous fountains, sculptures, avenues and gardens (known as the "Green Horseshoe").